Shame-based issues #1 – Self-harm

-In other blogs I have written about how anxiety, doubt, panic, low self-esteem, low confidence, failure and futility are a family of related feelings.
+In other blogs I have written about how high sensitivity, anxiety, doubt, panic, low self-esteem and low confidence are a family of related feelings.
 Such feelings consequently give rise to a family of behaviours as a means of coping with them.
 These including panic attacks, binge drinking, eating disorders, addictions and self-harm.

 Of all these disorders, self-harm is perhaps the most difficult to deal with.
 This is because of the direct physical damage its sufferers inflict on themselves.
 While other behaviours in this family are more abstract — someone who is having lunch may be nourishing themselves, but they may also be over-eating — the tell tale scars of self-harm are more direct and visceral.